grayodesa/terminal42/wp-content/plugins/pixelyoursite/readme.txt

 **Can I define new standard events?**

 Yes, you can!
 There is a simple menu where you can do that.
-You'll need to add an URL and select the event type you want to add.
+You'll need to add a URL and select the event type you want to add.
 If necessary, you can give each event a monetary value and its own currency.

 **Can I have more than just one event on a page?**